-28. Don’t marvel at this, for an hour is coming in which all who are in the tombs shall hear his voice,
+28. Don’t marvel at this, for an hour is coming in which all who are in the tombs will hear his voice,

-29. and they shall come out, those who did good things unto the resurrection of life, but those who did bad things unto the resurrection of damnation.
+29. and they will come out, those who did good things unto the resurrection of life, but those who did bad things unto the resurrection of damnation.

 ¶30.
 “Of myself, I can do nothing.
 As I hear, I judge, and my judgment is just because I’m not seeking my own will but the will of the Father who sent me.